kmaasilan/cse15l-lab-reports/LabReport5.md

 Screenshot of error output when using the command `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected submission-folder`: \
 ![Image](Lab5_failureOutput2.png) \
 You can see my Visual Studio Code file browser, my present working directory (`~/OneDrive/Documents/Lab_Report_5/altered-list-examples-grader`), and the entire error message in the screenshots above. \
 I expected `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected submission-folder` to give the same output as `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected a-submission-folder` because the github repository I'm cloning didn't change.
 The only difference between these two commands is the name of the folder that will have the github repository's content copied into it.
 I suspect this is an issue with my `grade.sh` bash script.
-I'm particularly suspicous of the cp command in line 51 that copies the lib folder into all other folders with a "-" in their name (`cp -r lib ./*-*/`).
-I specified the dash because I append `-area` to the end of the folder name specified in the command.
-Also, I don't want to copy the lib folder into the lib folder.
+I'm particularly suspicous of the cp command in line 51 that copies the lib folder into all other folders (I'm assuming `cp -r folder1 folder2 folder3` works to copy `folder1` into both `folder2` and `folder3`) with a "-" in their name (`cp -r lib ./*-*/`).
+I specified the dash because I append `-area` to the end of the folder name specified in the command, and I only want to copy lib into every directory in the present working directory except for the lib directory (which doesn't contain a "-" in its name).
 I'm particularly suspicous of this line because what gets copied where changes depending on the name I specify for the folder that will have the github repository's content copied into it.
 You can see this in the screen shots I posted above.
 The file structure after running `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected submission-folder` is different than the file structure I get after running `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected a-submission-folder`, but I'm not quite sure why that is. \